 His story is riveting.
-After a lifetime of good health and a successful career as a physician practicing internal medicine-hematology-oncology for 30 years, in 2003, Martz suddenly started experiencing strange symptoms.
+He had a lifetime of good health and a successful career as a physician practicing internal medicine-hematology-oncology for 30 years.
+Then, in 2003, Martz suddenly started experiencing strange symptoms.
 First deep fatigue, then profound muscle aches and body-wide pain.
 Soon he was too weak to get out of bed.
 As his condition rapidly deteriorated, his physicians gave him a devastating diagnosis: ALS (aka Lou Gehrig’s Disease).
 They said nothing could stem his physical decline and he would likely be dead within two years.

 Martz devoted the next two and a half years to a project that gave extended antibiotics to about 90 ALS patients, and demonstrated objective improvements in 15% of them.
 He has also treated more than 800 chronic Lyme patients, with good response and minimal side effects.
 That work is currently being written up for publication.